mwendwa-will/Ticket_/README.md

 - **Ticket Purchase**: Seamless checkout process for buying event tickets
 - **Responsive Design**: Modern UI that works across desktop and mobile devices

+### Advanced Features
+- **User Management Dashboard**: Admin interface for managing user accounts
+- **Profile Management**: Users can update their profiles and preferences
+- **Social Features**: Follow event organizers and receive updates
+- **Reviews & Ratings**: Leave reviews and ratings for attended events
+- **Notifications**: Real-time notifications for purchases, follows, and more
+- **Promo Codes**: Support for discount codes and promotional offers
+- **QR Code Tickets**: Digital tickets with QR codes for event check-in

 ## Tech Stack

 ### Frontend
 - React with TypeScript
 - TanStack Query for data fetching and state management
-- Wouter for routing
+- Wouter for lightweight client-side routing
-- Tailwind CSS for styling
+- Tailwind CSS for responsive styling
-- Shadcn UI components
+- Shadcn UI components for consistent design
-- Lucide React for icons
+- Lucide React for beautiful icons
+- React Hook Form for form validation and submission
+- Zod for schema validation
+- Date-fns for date manipulation and formatting

 ### Backend
 - Node.js with Express
 - PostgreSQL database with Drizzle ORM
-- Passport.js for authentication
+- Passport.js for authentication and session management
-- Zod for validation
+- Zod for request validation
+- Stripe API integration for payment processing
+- SendGrid for email notifications
+- WebSockets for real-time notifications
+- QR code generation for digital tickets
+- Crypto for secure password hashing

+### DevOps & Tooling
+- Vite for fast development and optimized builds
+- TypeScript for type safety across the stack
+- ESLint for code quality
+- PostgreSQL on Neon Database for cloud hosting
+- Session persistence with connect-pg-simple
+- Shared schema definitions between frontend and backend

 ## Prerequisites